Report a question

 25 / 100

-25. Which of the following is a linear equation in one variable?
+25. Which of the following is an example of a linear equation in one variable?

 26 / 100